thatapicompany/overture-maps-dev-portal/src/pages/privacy-policy.md

 ## Your rights
 - You may request a copy of your data.
 - You may ask us to delete your data.
-- Contact us at TODO: contact email.
+- Contact us at aden@thatapicompany.com

 ## Changes
 - We may update this policy.